IdahoLabResearch/HyPAT/README.md

 Chase Taylor

+Nathan Gehmlich

 Joey Watkins (https://github.com/joeymwatkins) built most of the original functionality.
 George Evans (https://github.com/GeorgeEvans0) added the "Absorption Plots" tab, cleaned up errors, made visual changes, and added functionality.
 Thomas Fuerst (https://github.com/FuerstT) was the primary supervisor over this project, with Chase Taylor (https://github.com/taylchas) as secondary supervisor.
+Nathan Gehmlich (https://github.com/BigNate7) provided updates to the code as of 08/15/23.

 This work was prepared for the U.S. Department of Energy, Office of Fusion Energy Sciences, under the DOE Idaho Field Office contract number DE-AC07–05ID14517.